K-M-Piyumal/render-mailchimp/README.md

 # render-mailchimp
-This is a render app
+This is a mail Signup app.